 You can run and bike on the shaded paths or go straight to the BEACH!
 The beach has lovely packed sand making it ideal for running and biking.

 They rent bikes on the island and it's a very popular way to get around!
+The island is also lined with bike trails.

 I love a good beach run and it's the perfect unexpected thing to do in Kiawah Island.